Research Center Website

 Gonzalez Abad, Gonzalo, Physicist, B.S.
 (2008) University of Valencia, Ph.D.
 (2011) University of York.
 Research specialties: Space-based measurements of Earth's atmosphere trace gases, air quality, radiative transfer and instrument calibration.
 Contact: ggonzalezabad@cfa.harvard.edu

 Gordon, Iouli E., Physicist.
+Division Chair, Atomic and Molecular Physics Division.
 Diploma.
 (1999) Moscow Institute of Physics and Technology; MSc (2001) University of Toronto, Ph.D.
 (2006) University of Waterloo.
 Research specialties: Spectroscopy of molecules of atmospheric and astrophysical interest, Development and management of spectroscopic databases (HITRAN and HITEMP).
 Contact: igordon@cfa.harvard.edu

-Lopez-Morales, M. Mercedes, Astrophysicist.
+Lopez-Morales, M. Mercedes, Senior Astrophysicist.
 B.S.
 (1996) Universidad de La Laguna, Spain; M.S.
 (2001), Ph.D.
 (2004) University of North Carolina at Chapel Hill.
 Research specialties: Exoplanet detection and characterization; exoplanet atmospheres; terrestrial exoplanet bio-signatures; low-mass stars.
 Contact: MLopez-Morales@cfa.harvard.edu

-Liu, Xiong, Research Scientist, Smithsonian Astrophysical Observatory.
+Liu, Xiong, Senior Scientist, Smithsonian Astrophysical Observatory.
 B.S.
 (1995) Nankai University; M.A.
 (1998) Research Center for Eco-environmental Sciences, Chinese Academy of Sciences; M.S.
 (2002) University of Alabama in Huntsville; Ph.D.
 (2002) University of Alabama in Huntsville.
 Research specialties: Remote sensing of atmospheric trace gases, aerosols, and clouds; Atmospheric radiative transfer modeling and instrument calibration; Tropospheric chemistry studies integrating satellite measurements, chemical transport models, and in situ observations.
 Contact: XLiu@cfa.harvard.edu

-McCarthy, Michael C., Senior Physicist; Associate Director, Atomic and Molecular Physics Division.
+McCarthy, Michael C., Senior Physicist; Deputy Director, Center for Astrophysics.
 B.Sc.
 (1986) University of Alaska; Ph.D.
 (1992) Massachusetts Institute of Technology.
 Research specialties: Astrochemistry; laboratory astrophysics of reactive molecules; microwave and laser spectroscopy.
 Contact: MMcCarthy@cfa.harvard.edu

 Nowlan, Caroline R., Physicist.
 B.Sc.
 (1999) Mount Allison University; M.Sc.
 (2000), Ph.D.
 (2006) University of Toronto.
 Research specialties: Atmospheric remote sensing; space and airborne instrumentation for atmospheric measurements; radiative transfer; retrieval theory; air quality; atmospheric chemistry and composition.
 Contact: cnowlan@cfa.harvard.edu